 Sunburn is never pleasant, but longer exposure could even lead to sun poisoning; this could cause blistering of the skin, headache, fever, swelling, and even nausea and dizziness.
 The effects of sun poisoning can last ten days to two weeks, which would ruin anyone’s trip to the beach.

 The use of sunscreen is highly suggested, preferably a water-resistant sunscreen.
 You should also reapply regularly according to product recommendations.
-Wet suits or UV shirts from Amazon can also protect against the damaging effects of overexposure to the sun.
+Wet suits or rash guards can also protect against the damaging effects of overexposure to the sun.

 Eye injuries are also a concern when discussing sun damage.
 Overexposure to UV rays can cause harm to the eye’s cornea, or blurry vision.
 For that reason, it is important to have sunglasses with good UV protective lenses for use any time you are not in the water.